davidbau/splaylist/README.md

   " └╴unshifted {n:1}\n"
 );

-// Traveral is O(nanoseconds) using first and next, or last and prev. var expect = [loc4, loc2, loc1, loc3];
+// Traversal is O(nanoseconds) using first and next, or last and prev. var expect = [loc4, loc2, loc1, loc3];
 for (var it = list.first(); it !== null; it = it.next()) {
   assert.equal(expect.shift().val(), it.val());